Ph.D. in Education, Concentration in Counselor Education and Supervision

 VCU BULLETIN INFO

-- VCU Graduate School
+- General admission requirements of the VCU Graduate School

-- Master’s degree in appropriate discipline
+- Master’s degree in an appropriate discipline

-- Transcripts from previous academic work
+- Transcripts of all previous college work

-- A writing sample may be requested
+- A personal interview and additional writing sample (may be requested)